2023-07-05 10:30:10

 Ambitious goals

-In 1985, even before the Ariane 4 rocket initiated its first flights, the European Space Agency (ESA) decided to think about the next version of the launcher, a more ambitious one that would put large satellites into orbit and carry out manned flights.
+In 1985, even before the Ariane 4 rocket initiated its first flights, the European Space Agency (ESA) decided to think regarding the next version of the launcher, a more ambitious one that would put large satellites into orbit and carry out manned flights.
 At a meeting in Rome, a pre-study was launched along with two other projects: Hermes, a shuttle capable of carrying up to five astronauts, and Columbus, a space station operating 400 kilometers above the Earth’s surface.
 “Of these three major programs, only Ariane 5 has been completed,” said Jean-Marc Astorg, director of strategy at France’s National Centre for Space Studies (CNES).

 “We designed a launcher that was very different from previous ones by designing new engines, doubling power and, above all, by choosing reliability with a redundancy of all circuits,” said Astorg, adding CNES was the Ariane program’s general contractor at the time.
-The evolution was so far-reaching that “we could very well have changed the name of the rocket, but we wanted to keep the image of success stemming from the Ariane 3 and 4 launchers,” according to Jean-Jacques Dordain, director general of ESA between 2003 and 2015.
+The evolution was so far-reaching that “we might very well have changed the name of the rocket, but we wanted to keep the image of success stemming from the Ariane 3 and 4 launchers,” according to Jean-Jacques Dordain, director general of ESA between 2003 and 2015.

 You have 78.47% of this article left to read.
 The rest is for subscribers only.